Does this test have other names?

-Your doctor cannot tell what type of cancer you have based on this test.
-Because CEA
+Your healthcare provider cannot tell what type of cancer you have based on this test.

 Why do I need this test?

 You may need this test if you have already been diagnosed with cancer and your healthcare

 You may have this test during cancer treatment to help your provider know how well